 The holder(s) of a mineral right, with respect to special mining licence; mining licence or any undivided proportionate part thereof shall assigned mineral right to another person without a written consent of the licensing authority.
-Please note the consent of the licensing authority shall not be required for an
+Please note the consent of the licensing authority shall not be required for an assignment to an affiliate, where the obligations of the affiliate are guaranteed by the assignor or by a parent company approved by the licensing authority or a bank or other financial institution by way of mortgage or charge given as security for any loan or guarantee in respect of mining operations

-Are there any restrictions on disposals of controlling interests in entities holding exploration or mining rights?
+Are there any restrictions on disposals of controlling interests in entities holding exploration or mining rights

 A company holding a mineral right shall not without the prior approval of the Licensing Authority transfer its shares if the effect of the transfer would be to give the transferee control of the company.
-The law provides that the licensing Authority's consent shall not be unreasonably withheld.
+The law provides that the licensing Authority's consent shall not be unreasonably withheld

-What are the rights of the holder of an exploration right or mining right to use the surface necessary or incidental to an exploration or mining operation?
+What are the rights of the holder of an exploration right or mining right to use the surface necessary or incidental to an exploration or mining operation